MadStudioRoblox/ProfileService/docs/troubleshooting.md

  - *Is your code __really__ releasing your profiles after it's done working with them?*
  - *Are you releasing your profiles __immediately__ after the player leaves the game?*
+ - *If teleporting between places in your game (universe), are you using [Profile:ListenToHopReady()](/ProfileService/api/#profilelistentohopready)?*

 Functions connected to [Players.PlayerRemoving](https://developer.roblox.com/en-us/api-reference/event/Players/PlayerRemoving) can be tricky to notice errors for because, when testing alone, you will be leaving the game before the errors appear on the [developer console](https://developer.roblox.com/en-us/articles/Developer-Console).

 If a player hops to another server (*Server 2*) before the previous one (*Server 1*) releases (removes session-lock from) the player's `Profile`, *Server 2* will wait until *Server 1* releases the `Profile`.
-ProfileService checks the session-lock state of profiles every 10 seconds during a [ProfileStore:LoadProfileAsync()](/ProfileService/api/#profilestoreloadprofileasync) call and this will immediately slow down `Profile` loading very noticably.
+ProfileService checks the session-lock state of profiles every 7 seconds during a [ProfileStore:LoadProfileAsync()](/ProfileService/api/#profilestoreloadprofileasync) call and this will immediately slow down `Profile` loading very noticably.
 This is what we would call a **race condition**.

 **Mistake example #1:**
 ``` lua